-I am an Assistant Professor in the Department of Physics, University of California, Davis, and a member of Center for Quantum Mathematics And Physics (QMAP).
+I am an Assistant Professor in the Department of Physics, University of California, Davis, and a founding member of Center for Quantum Mathematics And Physics (QMAP).

 I did my undergraduate study at Institute of Particle and Nuclear Physics of Charles University in Prague in 2008.
 I got the PhD degree from Princeton University in 2013 under the supervision of Nima Arkani-Hamed.
 Then I was a Prize postdoctoral fellow at Walter Burke Institute at Caltech.
 In 2015 I started as an assistant professor and founding member of QMAP at UC Davis.